RuhanaAzam/CS598-DHL_Final_Project/README.md

 `Python 3.7`, `numpy==`, `torch==`, `torch-geometric==`, `torch_sparse==`

 ### Extracting medical entities (via MetaMap)
-To train the HORDE model, we are interesting in untilizing clinical notes but only medical entities.
-MetaMap will allow us to extract unified medical language system (UMLS) only.

 1. Format the data for MetaMap: `cd MetaMap`, `python preprocess.py`.
 This will output a file named `mimic_notes.txt`.
 2. Pass this file though National Library of Medicine (NLM) [Batch MetaMap](https://ii.nlm.nih.gov/Batch/UTS_Required/MetaMap.html) interface.
 You need permission and agree to comply with UMLS Metathesaurus License first.
 For my experiment, I chose two flags "Unformatted XML Output (`--XMLn`)" and "Word Sense Disambiguation (`-y`)".
 And retricted semantic types to the following `anab, comd, clnd, diap, dsyn, drdd, hops, horm, topp`.
 3. Place the "text.out" file inside the MetaMap directory.